bhagya88/bamazon/README.md

 #Bmazon
-Amazon like storefront where customers can purchase products bulit using Node Js, MySQL, Inquirer module, and console.table module.
+Amazon like storefront where customers can purchase products.
+This app is bulit using Node Js, MySQL, Inquirer module, and console.table module.

 ### Overview